apache/activemq-artemis/docs/user-manual/en/libaio.md

 # Libaio Native Libraries

-Apache ActiveMQ Artemis distributes a native library, used as a bridge between Apache ActiveMQ Artemis and Linux libaio.
+Apache ActiveMQ Artemis distributes a native library, used as a bridge for its fast journal, between Apache ActiveMQ Artemis and Linux libaio.

 `libaio` is a library, developed as part of the Linux kernel project.